To give you some inspiration, we share images of 6 modern office interior design ideas from our portfolio.

 1. Transform your walls into stunning features

-In commercial fitouts, your walls can be a blank canvas for creativity.
+In commercial modern office interior design, your walls can be a blank canvas for creativity.
 They are, however, often overlooked.
 With a bit of imagination, you can transform a standard white wall into a stunning feature using artwork, panelling, tiles, hand-crafted artworks or vertical gardens.
 We are proud of the bespoke design and fitout we provided for the floor space at 50 Clarence St that included stunning hand-crafted feature walls.
 Browse the images and see the full story here.

 2. Showcase your brand

-You brand your website, collateral and advertising, so it makes sense to incorporate your look and feel into your office workspace design.
+You brand your website, collateral and advertising, so it makes sense to incorporate your look and feel into your modern interior office design.
 It’s a great way to promote your business and create a professional first impression.
 Corporate branding was incorporated stylishly into our Emarsys project with powerful results:

 “The Vestra team listened from the first contact to ensure there was synergy to partner together …. they have a genuine willingness to understand our detailed needs from workstation size to signage and branding.”Lily Huang, Office Manager, Emarsys